rayyichen310/adadistill_with_adaface_loss/README_full.md

 2. Introducing a **geometry-aware margin** that explicitly models the geometric relationship between student and teacher embeddings.

-These extensions aim to improve distillation stability, convergence speed, and final recognition performance.
+These extensions aim to improve distillation stability, convergence behavior, and final recognition performance.

 ---

-## 2. Key Contributions
+## 2. Design Motivation

+Standard knowledge distillation methods typically align student and teacher features using distance-based losses (e.g., L2 or cosine loss).
+Such approaches treat all samples equally, regardless of:

+- Image quality
+- Teacher confidence
+- Difficulty of geometric alignment

+In face recognition, this leads to two major issues:

+1. **Over-penalization of low-quality or ambiguous samples**, which introduces noisy gradients.
+2. **Under-emphasis on high-confidence but misaligned samples**, which are often the most informative for learning discriminative decision boundaries.

+This repository addresses these limitations by combining:

+- **AdaFace-based quality awareness**, and
+- **Geometry-aware margin modulation** guided by teacher confidence.

+---

-### 2.1 AdaFace-based Adaptive Margin
+## 3. AdaFace-based Adaptive Margin

 AdaFace uses the **L2 norm of the embedding** as a proxy for image quality.

 - High-norm embeddings (high-quality samples) receive larger angular margins.
 - Low-norm embeddings (low-quality or ambiguous samples) receive smaller margins.

-This design prevents the student from overfitting to noisy or low-quality samples during distillation and encourages more robust feature learning.
+By adapting the margin based on feature norm, the student model avoids overfitting to noisy samples while allocating more discriminative capacity to reliable samples.

+This property is particularly important in the distillation setting, where the student is more vulnerable to noisy supervision.

 ---

+## 4. Why Geometry-aware Margin Instead of Feature-level KD?

+Most knowledge distillation methods apply an explicit loss between student and teacher embeddings.
+However, in margin-based face recognition, this introduces an optimization mismatch:

+- Classification loss operates in **angular margin space**
+- Feature-level KD operates in **embedding space**

+Applying both simultaneously can lead to competing objectives.

+Instead of introducing an additional KD loss, this repository **modulates the classification margin itself**, allowing distillation signals to act directly on the decision boundary.

+This design preserves the geometric structure imposed by margin-based losses and avoids interference between loss terms.

+---

-### 2.2 Geometry-aware Distillation Margin
+## 5. Geometry-aware Distillation Margin

-In addition to norm-based adaptation, this repository introduces a **geometry-aware margin** for knowledge distillation.
+The geometry-aware margin explicitly considers **student–teacher alignment** and **teacher confidence**.

-For each training sample, the following similarities are considered:
+For each training sample, the following quantities are computed:

 - Student–Teacher similarity:
   `cos(f_s, f_t)`
 - Teacher confidence for the ground-truth class:
   `cos(w_y, f_t)`

+An additional margin penalty is applied **only when**:

-When the teacher is confident but the student embedding is still poorly aligned, an additional margin penalty is applied.
+1. The teacher is confident about the class.
+2. The student embedding is still poorly aligned with the teacher.

-This mechanism:

-- Emphasizes informative and learnable samples
-- Encourages the student feature space to match the teacher’s geometry
-- Avoids unnecessary penalties on already aligned samples
+Intuitively, the student is enforced more strictly **only when the teacher is confident and the sample is learnable**, avoiding unnecessary regularization on already aligned or ambiguous samples.

 ---

+## 6. When Does the Geometry-aware Margin Take Effect?

+The geometry-aware margin is active only under the following conditions:

+- Teacher confidence is high (`cos(w_y, f_t)` is large)
+- Student–teacher similarity is low (`cos(f_s, f_t)` is small)

+If the student embedding is already well aligned with the teacher, the margin contribution naturally vanishes.

+This ensures that the additional constraint focuses on:

+- High-confidence
+- Hard-but-learnable
+- Geometrically misaligned samples

+---

+## 7. Geometry-aware Margin Hyperparameter Rationale

+The geometry-aware margin is controlled by several hyperparameters:

+- `geom_margin_w`: global weight of the geometry-aware margin
+- `geom_margin_k`: scaling factor controlling sensitivity to misalignment
+- `geom_margin_warmup_epoch`: delays activation to avoid early training instability

+In practice, enabling the geometry-aware margin after the first epoch stabilizes training and prevents over-regularization during early convergence.

+---

-## 3. Features
+## 8. Features

 - Adaptive knowledge distillation based on AdaDistill
 - AdaFace loss with norm-based adaptive margins